chukwumaprince08/InsuranceSystem/InsuranceSystem.API/ReadMe.txt

+﻿Overview:
+This system was built with the following tools
+ .NET 7
+EF Core 7
+NUnit
+MSSSQL Server
+Visual Studio for MAC.
+(But the solution can run on windows since it is a .net core solution which is cross platform).

+I adopted Clean architecture with a touch of Repository Pattern

-﻿To run this application, kindly change the connection string in the appSettings.json to suit your own environment execute migrations then the tables and seed data will be created and migrated to your environment for example: open terminal or package manager console and enter doentet ef database update
+To run this application, kindly change the connection string in the appSettings.json to suit your own environment execute migrations then the tables and seed data will be created and migrated to your environment for example: open terminal or package manager console and enter doentet ef database update